Today we are excited to share our new found love for Singapore and our tips on things to do in Singapore with kids.

 4. Gardens by the Bay

-Gardens by the Bay is amazing.
+Gardens by the Bay in Singapore is amazing.
 A multi-award winning horticultural destination that spans 101 hectares of reclaimed land, and is made up of two main areas – Bay South Garden and Bay East Garden.

 The Far East Organisation’s Children’s Garden has interactive play areas and water gardens, which we did not get time to visit, but comes recommended.